10 Best Colleges in Connecticut

 What’s Covered:

-Connecticut is one of the smallest states (in terms of area) in the country, yet is among the nation’s most densely populated states.
-Along with a lot of people, you’ll also find an abundance of excellent colleges in Connecticut—the state is home to everything from Ivy League institutions like Yale to prestigious liberal arts colleges like Wesleyan to nationally recognized schools like UConn.
-You’ll even find numerous religious-affiliated schools—like Fairfield University and Sacred Heart—despite Connecticut being one of the least religious states in the nation
+Connecticut is one of the smallest states (by area) in the country, yet it’s among the nation’s most densely populated states.
+Along with a lot of people, you’ll also find an abundance of excellent colleges in Connecticut—it’s home to everything from Ivy League institutions like Yale to prestigious liberal arts colleges like Wesleyan to nationally recognized schools like UConn.
+You’ll even find numerous religious-affiliated schools—like Fairfield University and Sacred Heart—despite Connecticut being one of the U.S.’s least religious states.

 Our Ranking Methodology